Evernote/evernote-sdk-android/README.md

    9. Select library from the list and click OK
    10. Click Java Build Path and then select the Projects tab
    11. Click Add...
-   12. Select Library and click Ok
+   12. Select Library and click OK
    13. Click OK

 ### Use Maven